-With over a billion and half users worldwide, TikTok is surging in global popularity, capturing vast sectors of younger internet users and other demographic groups [8].
+With over a billion and half users worldwide, TikTok is surging in global popularity, capturing both vast sectors of younger internet users and other demographic groups [8].
 While a third of U.S. adults have reported using TikTok, we know relatively little about what political content exists on the platform, how much of it users meaningfully engage with, or how users perceive this content [13].
 Meanwhile, U.S. lawmakers have expressed concerns that TikTok poses a national security threat due to ownership by a Chinese parent company, ByteDance [23].
-These allegations go so far as to suggest that TikTok could be knowingly pumping malicious content through https://doi.org/XXXXXXXXXXXXXX its platform to U.S. audiences, whether Chinese propaganda or politically extreme and polarizing content [7].
-Even though TikTok has established trust and safety initiatives, like its Transparency and Accountability Center [26], there is still limited independent research on what political content exists on TikTok.
+These allegations suggest that TikTok could be knowingly pumping malicious content through its platform to U.S. audiences, whether Chinese propaganda or politically extreme and polarizing content [7].
+Even though TikTok